philhagen/sof-elk/README.md

 Please see the pull request submission guidelines before starting any development work - this is in the [](PULLREQUESTS.md) file.

+## Special Thanks

+This project continues in part due to the amazing support from a range of people from the security industry.
+The valuable and vital contributions from those who have committed content, filed issues, and submitted pull requests are reflected in the GitHub interface for those respective functions.
+In addition, the support from others is just as critical, including generating and/or providing sample data to test new features, documentation inputs, and more.
+This is not an exhaustive list, but the efforts of the information security community is always an important factor in the success of any open source project.

+- Bedang Sen: Documentation regarding building new parsers.
+- Tony Knutson: Sample data for the KAPE, Snare, and Plaso parsers.
+- Pierre Lidome: Sample data for the M365 parser.

 ## Administrative Notifications/Disclaimers/Legal/Boring Stuff

 * Content of this repository are provided "as is" with no express or implied warranty for accuracy or accessibility.